 Minister Hargey announced on 19 May that the Executive is allocating £20.3 million to local councils to assist them with their financial pressures as a result of Covid-19.

-The funding will ensure that local councils can continue to provide essential services and support those in need.
+The funding ensured that local councils were able to continue to provide essential services and support those in need.

 Community Support Fund